 Unasylva: a stroll down memory lane

-In an occasional series, we feature extracts from early editions of Unasylva, FAO Forestry’s international journal of forestry and forest industries.
-The following text is from the first edition published in July–August 1947:
+In this occasional series, we feature reprints of extracts from early editions of Unasylva, FAO Forestry’s international journal of forestry and forest industries.

 Subscribe to inFO news

 To subscribe, click here and send the email (with no subject line).

 Terms and conditions